Error0229/Compo/FinalReport.md

 + 110590004 林奕廷
 + 110590017 陳姿安

-## **Technical Choices**
+## Technical Choices

-The **mini-Python compiler** was designed and implemented with an emphasis on correctness rather than optimization.
-Every statement and expression was directly compiled into assembly code from a Typed AST without intermediate optimization passes.
-Despite this simplistic approach, the compiler successfully passed all test cases, demonstrating functional correctness.
+We implemented this mini-Python compiler using a direct, straightforward approach: compiling each statement and expression from our typed AST (Abstract Syntax Tree) directly to the corresponding x86-64 assembly code without any optimization passes.
+Despite its simplicity, this solution passes all the provided tests.

-### **Reasoning Behind the Approach**
+### Motivation Behind the Direct Compilation

-The primary reason for adopting this direct compilation method was **time constraints and deadline pressure**.
-We prioritized an early start to avoid multiple overlapping deadlines, allowing for consistent progress even before covering the advanced compiler optimization techniques discussed in **Chapter 10** of our curriculum.
-As a result, the compiler was built incrementally, focusing on correctness rather than efficiency.
+1. **Deadline Constraints**
+   We began this project very early, at a stage where we had not yet covered the optimization techniques introduced in Chapter 10.
+Our priority was to ensure we had a fully functional compiler before multiple deadlines started to overlap.
+As a result, we focused on correctness first, deferring advanced optimizations to a later stage if time permitted.

+2. **Simplicity Over Complexity**
+   By compiling each construct (for example, a binary operation, a function call, or a list creation) as a small, self-contained sequence of assembly instructions, we greatly simplified the compiler design.
+This “function-per-expression” style also made the code easier to write and debug in a short timeframe.

-### **Current Compilation Strategy**
+### Conclusion

-1. **Direct Translation from Typed AST to Assembly**
-   - Each expression and statement is compiled directly into x86-64 assembly instructions.
-   - Complex expressions (e.g., binary operations, list handling, and conditionals) are broken down into function calls or inline assembly blocks.
-   - Memory management relies on explicit calls to `my_malloc` and standard memory operations.

-2. **Memory Management**
-   - A custom memory allocation function (`my_malloc`) is used for dynamic data structures (e.g., lists, strings).
-   - Type tags are explicitly assigned to ensure runtime type checking.

-3. **Error Handling**
-   - Runtime checks are embedded in the generated assembly code to validate types, index bounds, and operation compatibility.
-   - Custom error labels handle invalid operations with descriptive error messages.

-4. **Function Calls and Parameter Passing**
-   - Function arguments are evaluated and pushed onto the stack.
-   - Return values are handled consistently, with standard stack frame conventions maintained across calls.
+In summary, our mini-Python compiler demonstrates how a direct translation from a typed AST to x86-64 assembly can be both straightforward and effective in terms of functionality.
+However, the lack of optimization means that the generated code may not perform efficiently in complex scenarios.
+If we had more time, we would introduce multiple intermediate representations to facilitate advanced optimizations such as instruction selection, register allocation, and better memory management.